gridcoin-community/Gridcoin-Site/wiki/wiki-editing.md

 2. Press add file then press create new file

-3. Type the name of the page you want to create (in lowercase)
+3. Type the name of the page you want to create (in lowercase) and end with `.md`

 4. When creating the page add this at the top
    ```